-Cuba’s green energy policy targets a decrease on fossil fuels reliance and to increase renewable energy by 24% by the year 2030.
+Cuba’s green energy policy targets a decrease in fossil fuel reliance and to increase renewable energy by 24% by the year 2030.
 An example of this in action is the construction of the largest bioelectric plant in Ciego de Avila to produce clean energy.
 The project is a joint venture between Biopower S.A.
 (AZCUBA’s Zerus S.A.), and the U.K’s Havana Energy.

 Issues of global warming and deforestation have been recent challenges in Cuba.
 In response, Cuba has embarked on plans to facilitate reforestation and combat global warming